$100,000 Southern Hills Charitable Foundation challenge grant would assist Tulsa's municipal golf courses

 When it comes to maintaining the city’s golf courses, a lot has changed since the City Council approved the ARPA funding last year.
 The Improve Our Tulsa 3 capital improvement package recently proposed by Mayor G.T.
 Bynum includes $8 million for irrigation systems at Mohawk and Page Belcher.

-Sidorakis told councilors the IOT 3 funding would help ensure that even more private dollars are secured to help pay for the $22 million in identified needs at the golf courses.
+Sidorakis told councilors the Improve Our Tulsa 3 funding would help ensure that even more private dollars are secured to help pay for the $22 million in identified needs at the golf courses.

 “If we get this $8 million, that is the key component to this,” he said.
-“I can raise, if the city shows that, I will go out and raise more money to get more of this done with private funds.”
+“I can raise, if the city shows that (commitment), I will go out and raise more money to get more of this done with private funds.”

+Mohawk Park is more than a public golf course to Sidorakis.
+For the last 20 years, he has played an integral role in developing and operating First Tee of Tulsa, which is one of the largest youth golf programs in the country and uses the Mohawk Park golf courses.
+Southern Hills Charitable Foundation has invested millions of dollars into the program.

 Tulsa Parks and Recreation Director Anna America said she was grateful for the Southern Hills Charitable Foundation's commitment to the city's golf courses "but even more grateful for the guidance and leadership we have gotten from Nick and other members of the volunteer advisory committee."